suryandugy-glitch/debateArena/README.md

-# debateArena
+# Debate Arena ⚔️

-⚔️ Step into the arena where every opinion becomes a battle against AI.
+AI-powered debate arena where users battle an intelligent AI opponent on any topic in real-time.